On the Kodaira dimension of the moduli space of hyperelliptic curves with marked points: Introduction

 \section{Introduction}

 The birational geometry of the moduli spaces $\mg$ and $\mgn$ of genus $g$ curves and of genus $g$ curves with $n$ marked points has been studied for a long time, together with their Deligne-Mumford compactifications $\Mg$ and $\Mgn$.
 A prominent question is when these spaces are unirational, i.e. explicitly describable (at least generically) by finitely many complex parameters, or on the contrary of general type, i.e. of maximal Kodaira dimension.
 Such investigations go back at least to the fundamental papers \cite{hm} (for $\Mg$) and \cite{l} (for $\Mgn$), establishing that these spaces are of general type if $g$ is sufficiently large or $n$ is sufficiently large, depending on $g$.
 Subsequently, the results of these papers have been refined by various authors, see e.g.\cite{f,f2,fv4}.

-On the other side, \cite{b} contains a recent summary of results (including the improvements made in that paper) for wich values of $g,n$ the moduli space $\Mgn$ is uniruled or even unirational.
+On the other side, there is a finite number of values of $g,n$ for which the moduli space $\Mgn$ is uniruled or even unirational.

 It is of great geometric interest to understand in a similar way the birational geometry of subvarieties of $\Mg$ and $\Mgn$.
-Here the known results are much less complete.
-We recall, however, our own result in \cite{sch} on the moduli space $\ngn$ of $n$-nodal curves of geometric genus $g$ (which might be considered either as a subvariety of $\M_{g+n}$ or as a quotient of $\Mgnn$ by a subgroup of the symmetric group $S_{2n}$ acting on the $2n$ marked points).
-Probably the most classical space in this direction, however, is the locus $\hg$ (and $\hgn$) in $\mg$ (or $\mgn$) of hyperelliptic genus $g$ curves (with $n$ marked points).
+Here, the most classical example that comes to mind is, probably, the locus $\hg$ (and $\hgn$) in $\mg$ (or $\mgn$) of hyperelliptic genus $g$ curves (with $n$ marked points).
 We refer to \cite{acgh, acg} for background on hyperelliptic curves and their moduli space $\hg$ (as well as the associated moduli stack).

 Clearly, $\hg$ always is unirational, being explicitly parametrized by equations $y^2= f(x)$, where $f$ is a polynomial of degree $2g+1$ or $2g+2$ with simple zeroes.
-Adding marked points, this becomes less explicit.
-We recall, however, that it is proved in \cite{b} that $\Hgn$ is uniruled for all $n \leq 4g+4$, by applying the methods of that paper also to the subvarieties $\Hgn$ of $\Mgn$.
-Furthermore, we have been informed by D. Agostini and I. Barros that using additional arguments this result can actually be extended to the case $4g+5$, \cite{ab}.
+By adding marked points, this becomes less explicit.
+We recall, however, that it is proved in \cite{be} that $\Hgn$ is uniruled for all $n \leq 4g+4$, by applying the methods of that paper also to the subvarieties $\Hgn$ of $\Mgn$.
+This has been extended to the case $4g+5$ in \cite{ab}.
 In the present paper we shall study the complementary case.
 Our main result is

+\begin{theorem} The canonical divisor of the moduli space $\Hgn$ is effective for $n=4g+6$ and big for $n\geq 4g+7$. \end{theorem}